investoreight/i8-terminal/CONTRIBUTING.md

        * **Be descriptive in your commit messages.
 Start with a verb in the present tense.**
        * **Group commit changes that belong together.**

-  7. Browse to [https://github.com/investoreight/i8-terminal](https://github.com/investoreight/i8-terminal) and follow instructions to create Pull Request.
+  6. Browse to [https://github.com/investoreight/i8-terminal](https://github.com/investoreight/i8-terminal) and follow instructions to create Pull Request.
      Make sure you add reviewers to your PR.
 Your code should be reviewed by at least 1 person and by everyone in the wider contributing team you know could have an opinion on your change.

-  8. Optionally use [Slack](https://investor8.slack.com/signup) to advertise your PR.
+You should also make sure all the required checked are passed.
+If any of them fails, please check the error and fix it.

 (If any of the above seems like magic to you, please look up the [Git documentation](https://git-scm.com/documentation) on the web, or ask a friend or another contributor for help.)